AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/table_format.md

 the data store supports returning results in a table.
 The form variable can be set to specify a table or a table with headers.

-Table format can be applied to any read that returns multiple values, including Get Values, Get Range Values, Get Window Values, and Get Intervals.
+Table format can be applied to any read that returns multiple values and summaries.

 **.NET**